ioionu/dodgyca/README.md

 name name of ca

-# about
+## About

-pretty much just a python script to execute:
+Pretty much just a python script to execute:

 http://stackoverflow.com/questions/21297139/how-do-you-sign-certificate-signing-request-with-your-certification-authority#21340898